Methodology

 What we get wrong.

-The DANE census does not publish neighborhood-level data at the granularity we would like, so some of our authenticity reads are inferred from indirect signals rather than measured directly.
-Our sample size on noise is a single capture day per neighborhood — that is a starting point, not a final word.
+Single-day capture is a starting point, not a final word.
+Our authenticity reads are inferred from indirect signals more than we would like.
 We are one founder-led team.
 We see what we see, and we name what we are not sure about.
+NWA's polynuclear shape makes some cross-town comparisons harder than they would be in a single-city metro — we band each town against the regional baseline, not against a national one.
 If you read a band on this site that does not match your own experience of a place, write to us.
 We will say so on the page.

 Our credit policy.

-Questions about a score, a signal, or how we read your neighborhood?
+Questions about a score, a signal, or how we read your town?

 Write to us